 As the year comes to a close, I feel the need to look back at my music accomplishments, not in a spirit of celebration, but rather with a critical eye that also looks at the future.

-And yet 'I wanted to do more': the title of this page comes from Italian author Italo Calvno, and his words kept me company for more than a decade.
+And yet 'I wanted to do more': the title of this page comes from Italian author Italo Calvno, and those words kept me company for more than a decade.
 They were written on my master's thesis in 2012 and they are still appropriate for describing how I feel about my 2024.
-Part of the drive to do more is due to my health: as soon as I recovered from my heart transplant back in 2001, I felt I needed to do many things that were precluded to me before.
+Part of the drive to do more is due to my health journey: as soon as I recovered from my heart transplant back in 2001, I felt I needed to do many things that were precluded to me before.
 And who knows for how long I could have those newfound strengths?
-Indeed, my health journey has gone through ups and lows and, even after almost 20 years of mostly ups, I feel I cannot sit still unless someone chains me (how fitting, for this genre).
+Indeed, my health has gone through ups and lows and, even after almost 20 years of mostly ups, I feel I cannot sit still unless someone chains me (how fitting, for this genre).

 This is especially true since work and kids started occupying most of my days (and nights).
 The precious free time I don't share with my wife is almost entirely devoted to music.
 Erang once said something similar, and I want to share here a quote by Charles Bukowsky that he mentioned in that discussion: